Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/deprecated/wccmmode-tags/index.md

 ## Why is this deprecated?

-Since AEM 6.0, you should be developing using HTL which does not support taglibs.
-HTL has its own wcmmode support.
+Since AEM 6.0, you should be developing using HTL which does not support taglibs, but has its own wcmmode support.

 ## Purpose